Home

 We found Canadian people to be very welcoming and friendly to our lonely little family.

-After living in the city of Brantford for our first year, we moved to Northern Ontario, to the gold mining community of Timmins, as my husband had been hired on the Police Department there, where we stayed for four years.
+After living in the city of Brantford for our first year, we moved to Northern Ontario, to the gold mining community of Timmins, as my husband had been hired on the Police Department there, where we stayed for about four years.

-Timmins is an 8 hour drive, north from Toronto and it is very different from Oldham!
-We did settle in nicely though, thanks to the kindness of the wonderful friends and neighbours we met.
+We did settle in nicely though, thanks to the kindness of the wonderful friends, colleagues and neighbours we met.

 We found the people of Northern Ontario to be friendly folks who were self-sufficient and welcoming to our little family who were so very far from "home".